This post may contain affiliate links. Please read our disclosure policy.

 - Italian parsley

-Melt the butter in a large skillet set over medium heat.
-Add the frozen vegetables to the melted butter and cook for 5 to 7 minutes.
+- Cook the Vegetables: Melt the butter in a large skillet over medium heat.
+Add the frozen vegetables and cook for 5 to 7 minutes.

-Place the biscuits upside down into the casserole dish over the chicken mixture and bake for 10 to 12 minutes, or until the filling is bubbly and the biscuits are golden brown.
+- Bake: Place the pre-baked biscuits upside down on the filling and bake at 400ºF for 10 to 12 minutes, until the filling is bubbly and the biscuits are golden brown.

 I like to serve this casserole with a simple green salad on the side since it’s pretty much a one-dish dinner with protein, veggies, and carbs.
 If your family isn’t into salads, steamed broccoli is a great side dish, too!